sidwellr/schotter/schotter2.md

 struct Model {}
 ```

 3. Create a "model" function for creating the model.
 It is used for other initial setup as well, such as setting the loop mode and creating the Nannou window.
 This function is the argument to the ```app(model)``` we added to function main().
 Again, we can call it anything, but the convention is to use "model".
-It takes one parameter, the Nannou App, and returns a Model struct.
+It takes one parameter, the Nannou App, and returns a Model struct (empty at the moment).
 ```
 fn model(app: &App) -> Model {
     app.set_loop_mode(LoopMode::wait());